mcgivrer/fromClassToGame/docs/chapters/11-score-and-render-helper.md

 # Score and RenderHelper

 In the previous chapters, the demo scene was displaying some `GameObject`'s and a `TextObject` as a score display.
 In this chapter, we are going to create a new `ScoreObject` to support all the score mechanism.
-But if we want to render this object, we would have to modify the `Render` class to support this new rendering.
+But if we want to renderer this object, we would have to modify the `Render` class to support this new rendering.

 And if we think further than just this score new display entity, each time we will have to add a new enttiy in the game,